Scholarships & Fellowships

-The New York University Arthur L. Carter Journalism Institute is proud to offer a new full-tuition scholarship to a National Association of Black Journalists (NABJ), National Association of Hispanic Journalists (NAHJ) member admitted to one of the ten NYU Journalism graduate programs.
+The New York University Arthur L. Carter Journalism Institute is proud to offer a new full-tuition scholarship to a National Association of Black Journalists (NABJ), National Association of Hispanic Journalists (NAHJ) member, Native American Association (NAJA) admitted to one of the ten NYU Journalism graduate programs.
 These scholarships are open to all U.S. citizens or permanent residents regardless of identity or background so long as the candidate shares the core mission of our partner organizations.

-This one-semester fellowship covers tuition, fees and insurance, and includes a one-semester stipend.
-Stenbeck Scholars will be chosen based on merit and as all applicants to the Institute will be considered, no separate application is necessary.
+This one-semester fellowship covers tuition, fees and health insurance, and includes a one-semester stipend.
+Stenbeck Scholars will be chosen based on merit.
+All applicants to the Institute will be considered, and no separate application is necessary.